Welcome to the forest.

 Each March, we bring children and adults back to nature to (re)connect, plant trees, learn and dance under the stars…

 Arrive Friday evening, pitch your tent and relax into a chilled night of gentle tunes under the ancient indigenous forest canopy.
 Enjoy delicious food and meet new friends around the campfire.
-Awake early on Saturday for an action-packed day of tree-planting and getting your hands dirty; you will help to restore an ecosystem that is one of the most rare and endangered in the Western Cape.
+Awake early on Saturday for an action-packed day of tree-planting and getting your hands dirty; you will help to restore an ecosystem that is one of the rarest and most endangered in the Western Cape.
 After planting thousands of trees in your teams, return to camp for a good shower, a talent show and forest party for the whole family to celebrate your achievement.
 Sunday is a day to relax your body and stimulate your mind with fun, educational activities and workshops including guided forest walks, yoga, informative talks, arts and crafts and puppet shows.

 The Platbos Forest Reserve is located only 2.5 hours from Cape Town and meals, tents and ablution facilities are all available on site.
-So, why not unplug join us for a weekend of quality outdoor time with the whole family?
+So, why not unplug join us for a weekend of quality outdoor time with the whole family!

 Need more details?

 Adelle Nqeto – South African born and bred singer/songwriter, Adelle’s journey into the music scene began in 2012 as co-founder of the duo Flint, meet Spark.
 In 2015 she decided to take a leap of faith by embarking on a solo career, taking her set of catchy, hopeful songs to South African festivals and venues.
 In October 2016 she released her debut single, Make Something Beautiful – a pop-infused melancholic tune about continued hope in-spite the somewhat dire state of the human condition.